-To identify the noise benefits of restricting easterly departures from midnight to 6:30 a.m. when LAX is in Over-Ocean or Westerly Operations, the noise impacts that non-conforming flights have on communities need to be clearly understood.
+To identify the noise benefits of restricting easterly departures from midnight to 6:30 a.m. when LAX is in Over-Ocean or Westerly Operations, the adverse noise impacts that non-conforming flights have on residents of nearby communities within the ANSA need to be clearly understood.